 Another way to ensure unique passwords is to create passwords entirely randomly.
 There are strong password generators out there for generating passwords for you.
 Or you can just run your hand over the keyboard.
 You could always retroactively create a story around it, or use a password manager to store them.

 Ensure that you update your passwords regularly.
 The recommended average is between 1-3 months.
 Make sure you aren’t just adding numbers on, you need to be changing them completely.

 Your passwords are your personal protectors.
 You shouldn’t be giving access to anyone who doesn’t need access.
 Phishing scams may try to trick you into handing over your password, but as a rule of thumb, never hand over your passwords to anyone.

 There may be some times when it’s unavoidable.
 In that case, change the password before you give it to them.
 For example, you may need a company to log in to an account.
 Change the password to refer to that company, so it’s obvious you changed it.
 Then, when they are done, return to a strong password.

 Using Password Managers

 The best and safest way to store passwords is in your brain.
-However, for those who have a vast amount of logins, or struggle with passwords, a password manager may be for you.
+However, for those who have a vast amount of logins, or struggle to remember them, a password manager may be for you.

-With a password manager, you only have to remember one master password, which needs to be as difficult to hack as you can make it.
+With a password manager, you only have to remember one master password, which needs to be the strongest password as you can make.